 Here are a few things you’ll need to keep mind even with a Permanent Resident card:

 1. If you decide to work or run a business, you’ll still need to let the tax authority (SAT) know and pay your income taxes.

-3. Buying land within 31 miles of the Mexican coast is only allowed for full-fledged Mexican citizens.
-Permanent residents would still have to open a Mexican corporation or use a bank trust to buy land along the shoreline.
+3. Unlike a Mexican citizen, to buy a land within 31 miles of the Mexican coast, permanent residents still need to open a Mexico corporation or use a bank trust.

 Mexico offers three different routes to getting a Permanent Resident visa.